 Once you’ve identified an opportunity of interest, you can access the application forms and begin preparing your application using ASSIST, NIH’s online application preparation and submission system, or Grants.gov Workspace.
 Regardless of the system you will use, you need to complete a one-time registration with eRA Commons to submit to the NIH.
 It is recommended that you register with eRA Commons at least 6 weeks prior to the submittal date of a submission.

-In another section of this document, the method of submitting proposals in response to this Omnibus solicitation is described.
-You will need to submit your proposal through Grants.gov and must also complete a one-time registration with the eRA Commons.
-It is recommended that you register with eRA Commons at least 6 weeks prior to the submittal date of a Grants.gov submission.
-The proposal that you will submit to NIH is actually a collection of forms and documents that you will upload into Grants.gov as an application.
+Prepare your application following guidance on the How to Apply – Application Guide page (including SBIR and STTR Instructions), instructions in the funding opportunity, and any related notices in the NIH Guide for Grants & Contracts.
+The proposal that you will submit to the NIH is a collection of forms and documents that you will upload into ASSIST or Grants.gov as an application.
 In order to understand the structure of your application, you should download the appropriate grants package as early as possible.
 For the first-time applicant, anticipate that it will take considerable time to understand the structure and how to prepare a compelling application.

 Another unique feature of working with the NIH is the resubmission of applications.
 To learn more about the resubmission option, review the section called "Resubmission Applications" in the SF424 (R&R) SBIR/STTR Application Guide for NIH and other PHS Agencies [PHS stands for Public Heath Service].